plepe/OpenStreetBrowser/doc/Tutorial.md

     zoom: 17
 ```

 Back to the restaurants, we will display the cuisine(s) of the restaurants and even add a filter.
 In OpenStreetMap, cuisine is tag which can take several values, separated by `;`, e.g. `pizza;burger`.
-Detailed documentation about filters can be found [here](./Filter.md). ([Source](https://www.openstreetbrowser.org/dev/OpenStreetBrowser/examples/src/branch/master/example5.yaml)):
+Detailed documentation about filters can be found [here](./Filter.md). ([Source](https://www.openstreetbrowser.org/dev/OpenStreetBrowser/examples/src/branch/master/example5.yaml) | [Try this](https://www.openstreetbrowser.org/#categories=openstreetbrowser/examples/example5)):
 ```yaml
 name:
   en: Example 5